Russia–Sweden relations

-Russia–Sweden relations date back to the 10th century; when Vikings called Varangians participated in the founding new states that later evolved into Russia, Ukraine and Belarus.
+Russia–Sweden relations date back to the 10th century; when Vikings called Varangians participated in the founding of new states that later evolved into Russia, Ukraine and Belarus.

 History

-Historically the two countries have been connected since ancient days, when Swedish Vikings traded on the big Russian rivers and settled in slavic settlements that later became large cities such as Novgorod and Kyiv.
-These settlements gave rise to mutual bonds that were also dynastical, as a Varangian king (Rurik) started a dynasty that came to rule uninterruptedly from the 9th to 16th century as depicted in the Nestors chronicle.
-Even the name Russia is said to emanate from Varangians as the old name for Vikings in the east were Rus.
+Historically the two countries have been connected since ancient days, when Swedish Vikings traded on the big Russian rivers and settled in Slavic settlements that later became large cities such as Novgorod and Kyiv.
+These settlements gave rise to mutual bonds that were also dynastical, as a Varangian king (Rurik) started a dynasty that came to rule uninterruptedly from the 9th to 16th century as depicted in the Nestor's chronicle.
+Even the name Russia is derived from Varangians as the old name for Vikings in the east were Rus.

 Wars

-During the middle age several wars were fought between the Swedes and Russians, and eleven wars have been fought between Russia and Sweden since the 12th century.
+During the Middle Ages several wars were fought between the Swedes and Russians, and eleven wars have been fought between Russia and Sweden since the 12th century.

 The central theme of the 1600–1725 era was the struggle between Sweden and Russia for control of the Baltic, as well as territories around it.
-Russia was ultimately the winner, and Sweden lost its status as a major power.
+Russia was ultimately the winner, and as a result Sweden lost its status as a major power.
 In 1610 the Swedish army marched into Moscow under the command of Jakob De la Gardie.
 From 1623 to 1709, Swedish policy, particularly under Gustavus Adolphus (1611–32) and Charles XII (1697–1718), encouraged and militarily supported Ukrainian opposition to Muscovite Russian hegemony.
 Gustavus Adolphus fought the Ingrian War against Russia.
 It ended in 1617 with the Treaty of Stolbovo, which excluded Russia from the Baltic Sea.
 Sweden's most dramatic defeat on the battleground came in 1709 at the battle of Poltava, in an attempt to second the Ukrainian rebellion leader Mazepa.
-In these wars superior Russian forces often outnumbered Swedes, which however often stood their ground in battles such as those of Narva (1700) and Svensksund (1790) due to Sweden's capable military organisation.
+In these wars superior Russian forces often outnumbered Swedes, which however often stood their ground in battles such as those of Narva (1700) and Svensksund (1790) due to Sweden's capable military organization.